albertdavid00/Medical-Office-PAO/README.md

             - Annual Income
             - Years of Experience
         10. Apply discount for all of children's appointments
+        11. Add medical records to a patient
+        12. Show medical records for all patients
+        13. Calculate Heart Disease Risk based on medical records' data

 * Menu
     * calls all the actions from above